need2edit/resume/README.md

 # Technology Skillset

+The higher up on the list, the better I know it.
+I've been in jobs where resources were extremely constrained, forcing me to learn something new, and deliver something quickly.
+Each of these technologies got me there.
+Could I write you a working PHP app tomorrow?
+I'm probably a little rusty.

 - Swift Development
   - Swift (core competency)
   - UIKit Animation and Design
+  - SwiftUI
   - API Web Service Modeling
   - AVFoundation & AVKit
 - Objective-C